awsdocs/amazon-msk-developer-guide/doc_source/troubleshooting.md

 Try creating the cluster again\.

 ## Cluster state is ACTIVE but producers cannot send data or consumers cannot receive data<a name="troubleshooting-nodata"></a>
 + If the cluster creation succeeds \(the cluster state is `ACTIVE`\), but you can't send or receive data, ensure that your producer and consumer applications have access to the cluster\.
-For more information, see the guidance in [Step 2: Create a Client Machine](create-client-machine.md)\.
+For more information, see the guidance in [Step 2: Create a client machine](create-client-machine.md)\.
 + If your producers and consumers have access to the cluster but still experience problems producing and consuming data, the cause might be [KAFKA\-7697](https://issues.apache.org/jira/browse/KAFKA-7697), which affects Apache Kafka version 2\.1\.0 and can lead to a deadlock in one or more brokers\.
 Consider migrating to Apache Kafka 2\.2\.1, which is not affected by this bug\.
-For information about how to migrate, see [Migrating Clusters Using Apache Kafka's MirrorMaker](migration.md)\.
+For information about how to migrate, see [Migrating clusters using Apache Kafka's MirrorMaker](migration.md)\.

 ## AWS CLI doesn't recognize Amazon MSK<a name="troubleshooting-nocli"></a>

 If you have the AWS CLI installed, but it doesn't recognize the Amazon MSK commands, upgrade your AWS CLI to the latest version\.
 For detailed instructions on how to upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
-For information about how to use the AWS CLI to run Amazon MSK commands, see [Amazon MSK: How It Works](operations.md)\.
+For information about how to use the AWS CLI to run Amazon MSK commands, see [Amazon MSK: How it works](operations.md)\.

 ## Partitions go offline or replicas are out of sync<a name="troubleshooting-offlinepartitions-outofsyncreplicas"></a>